gmstech/hiring-engineers/answers.md

 - Send you an email whenever the monitor triggers.

 **Answers:**
 The first screenshot shows the setup of the monitor.
+In these examples I used a specific server name.
+This will show in figure 12 and 13, however, I did play around with understanding how to use variables to apply to multiple servers.
+Figure 14b shows and example of how I was able to change the message to include the variables for the hostname and the IP of the server.

 ![](http://i.imgur.com/B6QW1TB.png)
 *Figure 11 Metric Monitor set up of thresholds*